datacontroller/datacontroller.io/content/blog/3-13-extended-data-validation/index.md

 <hr>

-Did you know Data Controller is free for up to 5 users?
+Did you know Data Controller Community Edition is free?
 [Contact us](/contact) for your copy!